Iceland – The Farewell Tour

 We use our walking program to connect Iceland’s fascinating history, present-day culture, and some of the most eye-popping natural wonders on the planet!

-New Traveler Discount: New Travelers receive up to $200 off domestic trips and up to $400 off international tours.
+New Traveler Discount: New Travelers receive a $400 discount off this international tour.

 We’re excited to return to this outstanding little island nation, isolated in the North Atlantic just below the Arctic Circle.
 Due to moderating influences of the Gulf Stream’s warm ocean currents, Iceland, ironically, could be more aptly named Greenland.
 Greenland, its gigantic neighbor due west, is the one with all the ice.